[caption id="" align="alignnone" width="1456"]

 Sit with this sense of spacious awareness for two to three minutes.
 When you're ready, slowly open your eyes and return your attention to your surroundings.

-Meditation teaches you to observe experiences without being overwhelmed by them
+Meditation helps employees observe work pressure without being overwhelmed by it [/caption]

 Deepening Your Practice: Advanced Techniques for Building Resilience